dev-tch/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 #### What type of DNS record www is in www.foobar.com?

-WWW is CNAME record type
+- WWW is CNAME record type
-CNAME: stands for Canonical Name works as an alias and maps one name to another
+- CNAME: stands for Canonical Name , it works as an alias and maps one name to another

-An A record for footbar.com pointing to the server IP 8.8.8.8 A CNAME record for www.footbar.com pointing to footbar.com
+- An A record for footbar.com pointing to the server IP 8.8.8.8
+- A CNAME record for www.footbar.com pointing to footbar.com

 #### What is the role of the web server?
 store and transfer website data upon the request of a visitor’s browser

 #### What is the role of the application server?

-An application server is designed to install, operate and host applications and associated services for end users it enables generating dynamic templates of apps and desktops
+- An application server is designed to install, operate and host applications and associated services for end users
+- it enables generating dynamic templates of apps and desktops

 ##### What is the role of the database?